Paramedicine

 2. Have not obtained an undergraduate or higher in the United States*.

-*Exceptions to criteria 2 include students who have completed an undergraduate degree from one of the following countries: Bermuda, British Virgin Islands, Canada, Cayman Islands, Dominica, Grenada, Guam, Ireland, Jamaica, Marshall Islands, New Zealand, St. Kitts, St. Lucia, Singapore, Trinidad and Tobago, United Kingdom, and Virgin Islands.
+*Exceptions to Criteria 2 include students who have completed an undergraduate degree from one of the following countries: Australia, Bahamas, Barbados, Bermuda, British Virgin Islands, Canada, Cayman Islands, Dominica, Grenada, Guam, Ireland, Jamaica, Marshall Islands, New Zealand, St. Kitts, St. Lucia, Scotland, Singapore, Trinidad and Tobago, United Kingdom, United States, and Virgin Islands.

 If applicants do not meet both criteria, the applicant can submit a waiver to the appropriate College of Nursing Admissions Committee.
 Each waiver will be evaluated on an individual basis.